cirosantilli/ruby-cheat/README.md

         - network
         - profiling

-    -   does not produce large ammounts of output
+    -   does not produce large amounts of output

 -   [capybara/](capybara/)